Tombstone, Arizona is the most famous town in the Old West and totally worth a visit, if you know where to go and what to avoid.

 Tombstone Courthouse State Historic Park

 Of all the Old West saloons & theaters, the Bird Cage was the most “wicked” establishment between New Orleans & San Francisco.
-Today it’s an odd little museum that will transport you back to the 1880′s.
-Watch our video, then take the self-guided tour.
+Today it’s an odd little museum that will transport you back to the 1880’s.
+Take a tour with Bill in our Bird Cage Theatre video, then take the self-guided tour.

 Tombstone Epitaph Newspaper Office